DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 When you use a built-in operation for a service such as Azure Service Bus or Azure Event Hubs in single-tenant Azure Logic Apps, you create a service provider connection that runs in the same process as your workflow.
 This connection infrastructure is hosted and managed as part of your logic app resource, and your app settings store the connection strings for any service provider-based built-in operation that your workflows use.

-In your logic app project, each workflow has a workflow.json file that contains the workflow's underlying JSON definition.
+In your Standard logic app project, each workflow has a workflow.json file that contains the workflow's underlying JSON definition.
 This workflow definition then references the necessary connection strings in your project's connections.json file.

 "serviceProviderConnections": {